Four Smart Money Habits to Build Your Wealth in Australia

 3. Use Credit Responsibly

 • Always pay the full closing balance by the due date to avoid interest charges.
+If you can only manage the minimum repayment in a given month, prioritise catching up as soon as possible.

-4. Plan Ahead for Your Financial Goals
+4. Plan Ahead and Review Your Financial Goals Regularly

 About the author